tylermilner/VaporDockerDemo/README.md

 ### Postman

 In order to test the app's connection to the PostgreSQL database, you need to be able to execute `POST` and `DELETE` requests to the server app in additon to standard `GET` requests.
 A [Postman](https://www.getpostman.com/) collection has been provided that contains these requests to create, delete, and return TODO items.
-Import the `VaporDockerDemo.postman_collection.json` Postman collection into your Postman app and execute the provided requests.
+Import the `VaporDockerDemo.postman_collection.json` collection and `VaporDockerDemo-Dev.postman_environment.json` environment into your Postman app and execute the provided requests.
 Note that an item identifier must be provided in the path of the "Delete TODO" request.
-By default, it will delete the first item so the request will only work once, as long as an item has been created.
+By default, it will delete the first item so the request will only work once, assuming an item already exists.

 ## Deploying with Docker